Cayetano Juárez Adobe

 The Cayetano Juárez Adobe, often called locally the Old Adobe, is the oldest building in Napa, California.
 Built in 1845 by early Californio settler Cayetano Juárez, the structure was originally a family house and was later converted to a restaurant and bar.
 After an ownership change in 2014, it underwent an extensive restoration which was completed in 2019.
 The building was added to the National Register of Historic Places in 2015.
 It is currently the home of a Mexican restaurant.

 Builder

-Cayetano Juarez (1809-1883) was a Californio soldier in the Mexican Army, and later a Mexican government official.
+Cayetano Juárez (1809-1883) was a Californio soldier in the Mexican Army, and later a Mexican government official.
 He received a land grant, Rancho Tulucay in the Napa Valley in 1840, where he kept herds of cattle and horses.
 He built his original adobe home at his rancho in 1840, which is no longer standing.
 In 1845, he built this larger adobe house, which still stands.
 Juraez employed about 400 Native American workers raising cattle and field crops on his surrounding land, and his children were raised speaking the local Native American Patwin language.
-His descendents were active in Napa Valley civic affairs for five generations.
+His descendants were active in Napa Valley civic affairs for five generations.